-For example, if a 2 TB OSD node fails in a 10-node cluster with a 10 Gb Ethernet back-end, it takes approximately three minutes for the Ceph cluster to recover with 100% of the network bandwidth and no CPU overhead.
-In reality, using 20% of the available 10-Gb network, it takes approximately 15 minutes to recover.
-With a 4 TB drive, that time will double.
+For example, if a 2TB OSD node fails in a 10-node cluster with a 10 GbE (Gigabit Ethernet) back-end, the cluster will take approximately three minutes to recover with 100% of the network bandwidth and no CPU overhead.
+In practice, using 20% of the available 10 GbE network, the cluster will take approximately 15 minutes to recover, and that time will double with a 4TB drive.